psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation.

 #####`$listener_ensure`

-*Optional.* Specifies whether the Listener XML element should exist in the configuration file.
+*Optional.* Specifies whether the [Listener XML element](http://tomcat.apache.org/tomcat-8.0-doc/config/listeners.html) should exist in the configuration file.
 Valid options: 'true', 'false', 'present', and 'absent'.
 Default: 'present'.

 #####`$class_name`

-Specifies the Java class name of the implementation to use.
-Maps to the className XML attribute of a Listener Element.
+Specifies the Java class name of a server implementation to use.
+Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/listeners.html#Common_Attributes) of a Listener Element.
+Valid options: a string containing a Java class name.

 #####`$parent_service`

 Specifies which Service element the Listener should nest under.
-Only valid if `$parent_engine` or `$parent_host` is specified.
-Default: 'Catalina', if `$parent_host` or `$parent_engine` is specified.
+Only valid if `parent_engine` or `parent_host` is specified.
+Default: 'Catalina'.

 #####`$parent_engine`